 Transfer status: “pending”

-As soon as the transfer is initiated, Alice will receive an email stating that she will receive funds from Bob.
+As soon as the ACH transaction is initiated, Alice will receive an email stating that she will receive funds from Bob.

-Dwolla’s cut off for bank transfers is 4pm CST and once our file has been sent for the day, the process described in our ACH for beginners blog post takes over.
+Dwolla’s cut off for bank transfers is 4 p.m.
+Central Time.
+Once our file has been sent for the day, the process described in our ACH for beginners blog post takes over.

 Transfer status: “pending”